Preference shares

 c) No transactions to report against the following disclosure requirements as notified by MCA pursuant to amended Schedule III:

-(4) Transaction not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961
+(4) Transaction not recorded in the books of account that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961.

 d) Analytical ratios